semenko/gmail-message-retention-reminder/README.md

 1. Perform the "Shared Setup" steps listed above.
 2. `pip install -t lib -r requirements.txt`
-3. Test locally (e.g. with GUI tools, or by running `./send_warning.py`)
+3. Test locally (e.g. with Appengine GUI tools, or by running `./send_warning.py`)
+4. Visit https://admin.google.com/ and click the "App Engine Apps" panel
+6. Click the "+" for "Add Services" and under "Google App Engine" enter "my-organization-retention-warning" (your app ID).
+This is needed to restrict access to @yourdomain.com admins.
-4. Deploy the app using the GUI tools, or via `appcfg.py --oauth2 -A my-organization-retention-warning update gmail-message-retention-reminder/`
+7. Deploy the app using the GUI tools, or via `appcfg.py --oauth2 -A my-organization-retention-warning update gmail-message-retention-reminder/`